TaitoUnited/taito-cli/README.md

-# taito-cli
+# Taito-cli

 Taito-cli is an extensible toolkit for developers and devops personnel.
 It defines a predefined set of commands (see [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt)) that can be used in any project no matter the technology or infrastructure.
 This is made possible by defining all settings in a project specific configuration file and implementing the commands with plugins.
 Thus, developers and devops personnel may always run the same familiar set of commands from project to project without thinking about the underlying infrastructure.
 And build scripts also become more reusable and maintainable as they are based on the same set of commands and settings.

-Taito-cli is designed so that plugins execute a single command together in co-operation.
-For example running a remote database operation usually involves additional steps like pinpointing the correct database, retrieving secrets, establishing secure connection through a proxy and authentication.
+Taito-cli is designed so that plugins may execute a single command together in co-operation.
+For example running a remote database operation usually involves additional steps like pinpointing the correct database, retrieving secrets, establishing secure connection through a proxy and authenticating with the retrieved secrets.
 Taito-cli executes all this for you with a single command.

 You can also easily extend the predefined command set with your own custom commands and share them with your colleagues.
 And since taito-cli is shipped as a Docker container, no tools need to be installed on the host operating system.
 All dependencies are shipped within the container.

 With the help of *taito-cli*, infrastucture may freely evolve to a flexible hybrid cloud without causing too much headache for developers and devops personnel.

 > Developing software on customers own private infrastucture?
 Taito-cli works with that too!
-See [npm: custom commands and overrides](#npm-custom-commands-and-overrides) and [custom plugins](#custom-plugins) chapters.
+See [custom commands](#custom-commands) and [custom plugins](#custom-plugins) chapters.

 > Excited about ChatOps?
 It's on the way!